amTeaq/Enum-AD/README.md

 # ACLs

-Get-ObjectAcl -SamAccountName "user" –ResolveGUIDs (Get the ACLs associated with the specified object)
+Get-ObjectAcl -SamAccountName "users" –ResolveGUIDs (Get the ACLs associated with the specified object)

 Get-ObjectAcl -ADSprefix 'CN=Administrator,CN=Users' -Verbos (Get the ACLs associated with the specified prefix to be used for search)

 Invoke-ACLScanner -ResolveGUID (Search for interesting ACEs)

+Invoke-ACLScanner -ResolveGUIDs | ?{$_.IdentityReference -match "GroupName"}

 Get-PathAcl -Path "\\dcorp-dc.dollarcorp.moneycorp.local\sysvol (Get the ACLs associated with the specified path)